OlivierGeorgeon/osoyoo/docs/overview/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 https://github.com/OlivierGeorgeon/osoyoo/blob/master/petitcat_arduino/petitcat_arduino.ino

 ---> Go to this GitHub folder.
-You will see that in addition to the main code PetitCat.ino == autocat_enacter.ino there are a good number of header .h and code .cpp files.
+You will see that in addition to the main code PetitCat.ino == petitcat_arduino.ino there are a good number of header .h and code .cpp files.
 All these will need to be cloned and copied into the IDE later.

 -
 -